Jetbeam M2S WP-RX LEP flashlight review

 Driver & User Interface:

-The M2S has an extremly easy UI.
+The M2S has an extremely easy UI.
 High and Low.

 Each time you change modes it’s just high and low.
 No hidden modes or any blinkies.